stijstev98/portfolio-website/webhook/README.md

 1. Strapi sends a webhook when content changes
 2. The webhook handler verifies the authentication token
-3. If valid, it stops and removes the current Eleventy container
+3. If valid, it executes `docker-compose up eleventy --no-deps` to rebuild the site
-4. Starts a new Eleventy container that rebuilds the site with fresh data
+4. The Eleventy container rebuilds the site with fresh data from Strapi
 5. The rebuilt site is served by nginx

 ## Docker Setup